Revisiting and Generalizing the Dual Iteration for Static and Robust Output-Feedback Synthesis: Static Output-Feedback -Design

+\item The small numbers $\eps_k> 0$ are introduced since, in general, it is not possible to determine optimal controllers or gains (because these might not even exist); this is the reason for working with close-to-optimal solutions instead.

-In general all the above inequalities are strict as Theorems \ref{SHI::theo::ofF} and \ref{SHI::theo::ofE} only provide sufficient conditions.
-Finally and as for other approaches, there is no information on the size of the gaps and the sequence $(\ga^k)_{k\in \N}$ is not guaranteed to converge to the optimal $\ga_\opt$.
-Nevertheless, the number of required iterations to obtain acceptable bounds on the energy gain is rather low as will be demonstrated. \item As for any heuristic design it can be beneficial to perform an a posteriori closed-loop analysis via Lemma \ref{SHI::lem::stab}.
-The resulting closed-loop energy gain is guaranteed to be not larger than the corresponding upper bound $\ga^k$. \item The achieved energy gain can potentially be improved by using the designed static controller as an initial guess, e.g., for a D-K iteration or a non-smooth optimization technique.
-Such an initialization can be beneficial as the synthesized controller is already robustly stabilizing by design and typically admits a quite acceptable energy gain.
-Similarly as in \cite{HolSch19} for robust output-feedback design, we obtained only marginal improvements for several numerical examples by following this strategy.
+\item We have $\ga_\mathrm{dof} \leq \ga_\opt \leq \ga^k < \dots < \ga^2 < \ga^1$ for all $k\in \N$ and thus the sequence $(\ga^k)_{k\in \N}$ converges to some value $\ga^\ast \geq \ga_\opt$.
+As for other approaches, there is no guarantee that $\ga^\ast = \ga_\opt$.
+Nevertheless, the number of required iterations to obtain acceptable bounds on the optimal energy gain is rather low as will be demonstrated. \item As for any heuristic design, it can be beneficial to perform an a posteriori closed-loop analysis via Lemma \ref{SHI::lem::stab}.
+The resulting closed-loop energy gain is guaranteed to be not larger than the corresponding computed upper bound $\ga^k$. \item If a static controller $K$ is available that achieves a closed-loop energy gain bounded by $\ga$, then the dual iteration can be initialized with $F = (KC_2, KD_{21})$.
+In particular, the primal synthesis LMIs \eqref{SHI::theo::eq::lmi_ofF} are then feasible and we have $\ga_F \leq \ga$.

-Conversely, if a static controller $K$ achieving a closed-loop energy gain bounded by $\ga$ is taken for initialization, we can infer feasibility of the primal synthesis LMIs \eqref{SHI::theo::eq::lmi_ofF} for the full-information controller $F = (KC_2, KD_{21})$ and we have $\ga_F \leq \ga$ due to \eqref{SHI::theo::eq::lmi_ofFb}.
-Analogously, we also infer feasibility of the dual synthesis LMIs \eqref{SHI::theo::eq::lmi_ofE} for $E = ((B_2K)^T, (D_{12}K)^T)^T$ and $\ga_E \leq \ga$.

-\item Suppose that $K$ is a static controller achieving a closed-loop energy gain of exactly $\t \ga$, i.e., the analysis LMIs \eqref{SHI::lem::lmi_stab} for the closed-loop are feasible for $\ga = (1+\eps)\t \ga$ and infeasible for $\ga = (1-\eps)\t \ga$ for any $\eps > 0$.
-Then the primal synthesis LMIs \eqref{SHI::theo::eq::lmi_ofF} are feasible for $F = (KC_2, KD_{21})$ and we have $\t \ga = \ga_F$ due to \eqref{SHI::theo::eq::lmi_ofFb}.
-As a consequence, one should not construct an optimal controller $K$ in the dual step and choose $F = (KC_2, KD_{21})$ instead of employing Lemma \ref{SHI::lem::full_info} while iterating; such a strategy is very likely to stop the algorithm from progressing in the primal steps. \item If one is only interested in stability as in the original publication \cite{Iwa97, Iwa99}, one should replace the analysis LMIs \eqref{SHI::lem::lmi_stab} with